D-Heger/VoxelGameEngine/docs/TASKS.md

       - **Description:** Design the high-level architecture for the worker thread system.
 Define how work will be submitted, prioritized, and executed.
 Consider thread safety, worker lifecycle, and integration with the existing ChunkManager and ChunkGenerator.
       - **Deliverables:** Design document outlining the multithreaded architecture, including class diagrams, thread communication mechanisms, and safety considerations.
       - **Implementation Context:** Created `docs/multithreaded_generation_design.md` outlining a system with `WorldTaskExecutor` (thread pool), `GenerationTaskQueue` (priority queue), `ChunkGenerationTask` (Runnable/Callable), and a `ChunkGenerationService`.
 The design details workflow, thread safety for components like `ChunkManager`, `BlockRegistry`, and `TerrainGenerator`, error handling, configuration, and integration with the game loop.
-    - [ ] **Subtask ID:** P3-T6.2
+    - [x] **Subtask ID:** P3-T6.2
       - **Name:** Implement ThreadPoolExecutor
       - **Description:** Create a thread pool manager using Java's concurrency utilities (e.g., `ExecutorService`, `ThreadPoolExecutor`).
 Configure an appropriate number of worker threads based on system capabilities (e.g., available CPU cores).
 Implement proper shutdown and exception handling.
       - **Deliverables:** `WorldThreadPool` class in `de.heger.voxelengine.world.generation.thread` package.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Created the `WorldThreadPool` class in `de.heger.voxelengine.world.generation.thread.WorldThreadPool.java`.
+It wraps a `ThreadPoolExecutor` and provides a static factory method `createDefault(String poolName)` to configure it with a sensible number of threads based on available CPU cores (typically N-1, min 1).
+It uses a custom `NamedThreadFactory` to name worker threads (e.g., "poolName-thread-X") and sets an uncaught exception handler for these threads.
+It also includes a `DefaultRejectedExecutionHandler` for logging and handling rejected tasks.
+Methods for submitting tasks (`submit`, `execute`) and managing lifecycle (`shutdown`, `shutdownNow`, `isTerminated`) are provided.
+Logging is done via `LoggerFacade`.
-    - [ ] **Subtask ID:** P3-T6.3
+    - [x] **Subtask ID:** P3-T6.3
-      - **Name:** Create Work Queue and Task Prioritization
+      - **Name:** Implement Generation Task Queue
-      - **Description:** Implement a priority queue system for generation tasks.
-Tasks closer to the player should have higher priority.
-Implement queue management, task cancellation for distant chunks, and progress tracking.
+      - **Description:** Create a thread-safe priority queue system (using `PriorityBlockingQueue`) that orders chunk generation tasks based on their proximity to the player.
+Implement methods for adding, retrieving, and cancelling tasks, along with queue management to prevent unbounded growth.
-      - **Deliverables:** Task queue implementation with prioritization logic.
+      - **Deliverables:** `GenerationTaskQueue` class with priority-based ordering and queue management capabilities.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Created `GenerationTaskQueue.java` in `de.heger.voxelengine.world.generation.thread`.
+This class wraps a `java.util.concurrent.PriorityBlockingQueue<ChunkGenerationTask>`.
+It supports a maximum capacity to prevent unbounded growth.
+Methods are provided to add tasks (`addTask`), retrieve tasks (`pollTask`, `takeTask`), peek (`peekTask`), remove specific tasks (`removeTask`), clear the queue (`clear`), and check its state (`size`, `isEmpty`, `isAtCapacity`).
+A placeholder `ChunkGenerationTask` class (implementing `Runnable` and `Comparable`) was also created in the same package to allow the queue to function; its `compareTo` method uses an integer priority.
+Logging is done via `LoggerFacade`.
-    - [ ] **Subtask ID:** P3-T6.4
+    - [x] **Subtask ID:** P3-T6.4
-      - **Name:** Implement Generation Task Wrapper
+      - **Name:** Create ChunkGenerationTask Implementation
-      - **Description:** Create task wrapper class(es) like `ChunkGenerationTask` that implements Runnable or Callable.
-This class will encapsulate the work needed to generate a chunk on a worker thread, including terrain generation and state management.
+      - **Description:** Develop a `Runnable` or `Callable` implementation that encapsulates all operations needed to generate a chunk asynchronously.
+This includes creating a new `Chunk` object, invoking the appropriate `TerrainGenerator`, updating chunk state, and adding the completed chunk to `ChunkManager`.
-      - **Deliverables:** Task wrapper classes in `de.heger.voxelengine.world.generation.thread` package.
+      - **Deliverables:** `ChunkGenerationTask` class in the `de.heger.voxelengine.world.generation.thread` package with proper error handling and logging.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Updated `ChunkGenerationTask.java` in `de.heger.voxelengine.world.generation.thread`.
+The class implements `Runnable` and `Comparable<ChunkGenerationTask>`.
+It takes a `ChunkPos`, an integer `priority`, and a `TerrainGenerator` in its constructor.
+The `run()` method: 1.
+Sets the current thread's name for easier debugging.
+2. Logs the start of generation.
+3. Creates a new `Chunk(chunkPos)`.
+4. Calls `terrainGenerator.generateChunkData(newChunk)`.
+5. Sets the chunk's state to `ChunkState.GENERATED`.
+6. Adds the `newChunk` to `ChunkManager.getInstance()`.
+7. Logs success or any exceptions encountered during the process. `equals()` and `hashCode()` are based solely on `ChunkPos` for correct queue behavior.
-    - [ ] **Subtask ID:** P3-T6.5
+    - [x] **Subtask ID:** P3-T6.5
-      - **Name:** Add Result Callback Mechanism
+      - **Name:** Implement Task Completion Notification System
-      - **Description:** Implement a system for worker threads to communicate completion status back to the main thread.
-Consider using CompletableFuture, a callback interface, or a thread-safe queue of completed tasks.
+      - **Description:** Create a mechanism for worker threads to notify the main thread when chunk generation is complete.
+Consider using `CompletableFuture`, a callback registry, or a thread-safe queue of completed tasks that the main thread can poll during its update cycle.
-      - **Deliverables:** Callback mechanism for task completion and integration with ChunkManager.
+      - **Deliverables:** `TaskResultHandler` interface and implementation with methods for registering and processing generation completion events.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Created the `TaskResultHandler` interface (`engine-world/src/main/java/de/heger/voxelengine/world/generation/thread/TaskResultHandler.java`) with `onTaskCompleted(ChunkGenerationTask, Chunk)` and `onTaskFailed(ChunkGenerationTask, Exception)` methods.
+Modified `ChunkGenerationTask` to accept an optional `TaskResultHandler` in its constructor and invoke these methods upon successful completion or failure.
+Also provided a basic implementation, `LoggingTaskResultHandler.java`, which logs the task outcomes.
+This system allows for flexible handling of task results, which will be managed and utilized by the `ChunkGenerationService` (P3-T6.6).
-    - [ ] **Subtask ID:** P3-T6.6
+    - [x] **Subtask ID:** P3-T6.6
-      - **Name:** Create ChunkGenerationService
+      - **Name:** Develop ChunkGenerationService
-      - **Description:** Implement a high-level service that consolidates the thread pool, task queue, and callbacks.
-This service will provide a clean API for the game loop to request chunk generation without dealing with concurrency details.
+      - **Description:** Create a high-level service that coordinates between the game systems and the thread pool.
+Implement methods for requesting chunk generation with priority levels, checking generation status, and handling the lifecycle of the generation subsystem (initialization, shutdown).
+This will serve as the main API for the rest of the engine.
-      - **Deliverables:** `ChunkGenerationService` class with methods for requesting chunk generation and checking status.
+      - **Deliverables:** `ChunkGenerationService` class that manages the `WorldTaskExecutor` and `GenerationTaskQueue`.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Created `ChunkGenerationService.java` in the `de.heger.voxelengine.world.generation.thread` package.
+This service initializes and manages a `WorldThreadPool` and a `GenerationTaskQueue`.
+The `WorldThreadPool` is configured to use the `GenerationTaskQueue`'s underlying `PriorityBlockingQueue` directly as its work queue, enabling the thread pool to automatically pick up prioritized `ChunkGenerationTask`s.
+The service provides `requestChunkGeneration` methods that create tasks, wrap the provided `TaskResultHandler` for internal tracking (to prevent duplicate submissions using a `Set<ChunkPos>`), and add tasks to the `GenerationTaskQueue`.
+It also includes `shutdown`, `getPendingTaskCount`, and `getActiveWorkerCount` methods.
+Prerequisite modifications were made to `WorldThreadPool` (making `NamedThreadFactory` and `DefaultRejectedExecutionHandler` public, adding `getActiveCount`) and `GenerationTaskQueue` (adding `getUnderlyingQueue()`).
-    - [ ] **Subtask ID:** P3-T6.7
+    - [x] **Subtask ID:** P3-T6.7
-      - **Name:** Implement Thread Synchronization
+      - **Name:** Ensure Thread Safety of Shared Components
-      - **Description:** Add necessary synchronization to ensure thread safety when accessing shared data structures.
-Audit existing code in `ChunkManager` and related classes to ensure they're thread-safe where needed.
-Consider using read-write locks for better concurrency.
+      - **Description:** Audit and update the existing chunk-related classes for thread safety, particularly focusing on `TerrainGenerator` implementations.
+Implement thread-local instances of non-thread-safe components or add appropriate synchronization where needed.
+Consider using read-write locks for performance-critical sections with read-heavy access patterns.
-      - **Deliverables:** Updated chunk-related classes with appropriate synchronization.
+      - **Deliverables:** Thread-safe implementations of all components that interact with the multithreaded generation system.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Audited shared components. `ChunkManager` is already synchronized. `BlockRegistry` is effectively immutable after initialization. `FlatTerrainGenerator` was found to be thread-safe for shared use. `NoiseTerrainGenerator` was made thread-safe by changing its `java.util.Random` member to a `ThreadLocal<Random>`, initialized with the generator's seed.
+This ensures each thread using a shared `NoiseTerrainGenerator` instance gets its own `Random` object, preventing state corruption.
+This assumes `FastNoiseLite.GetNoise()` is re-entrant, which is typical for such libraries after initial setup.
+With this change, the `defaultTerrainGenerator` in `ChunkGenerationService` can be safely used by multiple concurrent tasks if it is an instance of `NoiseTerrainGenerator` or `FlatTerrainGenerator`.
-    - [ ] **Subtask ID:** P3-T6.8
+    - [x] **Subtask ID:** P3-T6.8
-      - **Name:** Add Debugging and Monitoring
+      - **Name:** Add Performance Monitoring and Diagnostics
-      - **Description:** Implement logging and monitoring for the multithreaded system.
-Track metrics like queue size, generation time per chunk, thread utilization, and any exceptions or errors.
-Consider a debug visualization mode to show the generation queue status.
+      - **Description:** Implement comprehensive logging and monitoring for the multithreaded system.
+Track key metrics like queue size, generation time per chunk, thread utilization, and exceptions.
+Add a diagnostic mode that can visualize the generation queue status and worker thread activity for debugging purposes.
-      - **Deliverables:** Logging instrumentation and monitoring capabilities.
+      - **Deliverables:** Monitoring infrastructure and diagnostic tools for the multithreaded generation system.
-      - **Implementation Context:** TBD
+      - **Implementation Context:** Enhanced logging for performance monitoring. `ChunkGenerationTask` now measures its execution time.
+The `TaskResultHandler` interface was updated to include `durationMillis` in `onTaskCompleted`. `LoggingTaskResultHandler` was updated to log this duration. `ChunkGenerationService`'s internal `ServiceInternalResultHandler` was updated to correctly pass the duration.
+This provides basic tracking of generation time per chunk.
+The `ChunkGenerationService` already provides methods to get pending task count (`getPendingTaskCount()`) and active worker count (`getActiveWorkerCount()`), which are useful for diagnostics.
+More advanced visualization or diagnostic modes can be added later if needed.
     - [ ] **Subtask ID:** P3-T6.9
-      - **Name:** Integrate with GameLoop
+      - **Name:** Integrate with World Loading System
-      - **Description:** Modify the game loop to utilize the new multithreaded generation system.
-Request chunks based on player position, process completed chunks, and handle any generation failures.
+      - **Description:** Update the game loop and world loading logic to utilize the new asynchronous generation system.
+Implement dynamic chunk request scheduling based on player position and movement, process completed chunks efficiently, and handle generation failures gracefully.
+Ensure smooth transitions as chunks become available.
-      - **Deliverables:** Updated GameLoop code to use the multithreaded generation system.
+      - **Deliverables:** Updated game loop and world loading code that leverages the multithreaded generation system.
       - **Implementation Context:** TBD

 - - [ ] **Task ID:** P3-T7